 J&J, Colgate Say They Will Appeal Judgment

-Throughout the trial, Johnson & Johnson and Colgate challenged claims that their talcum powder products contain asbestos or that they engaged in any effort to “cover up” the presence of the carcinogen.
-According to Bloomberg, Johnson & Johnson pointed to test results which indicated that its products did not contain asbestos.
+Throughout the trial, Johnson & Johnson and Colgate challenged claims that their talcum powder products contained asbestos or that they engaged in any effort to “cover up” the presence of the carcinogen.
+According to Bloomberg, Johnson & Johnson pointed to test results that indicated that its products did not contain asbestos.

 “Fifty years of science supports the safety of Baby Powder,” one of Johnson & Johnson’s attorneys told the jury, Bloomberg reports.